-- The base or structure where the motor will be installed must be sufficiently rigid, flat, free of external vibration and capable to withstand the mechanical loads to which it will be submitted; - If the dimensioning of the base is not carefully executed, this may cause vibration in the base, on the motor and the driven machine; - The base structural design must be done based on the dimensional drawing, on the information about foundation mechanical loads, and on the motor anchoring method. - The customer is responsible for the design and construction of the foundation.
-It shall be sufficiently rigid to withstand circuit forces.
-To avoid resonance vibrations the foundation shall be designed so that the natural frequency (reed frequency) of foundation together with machine is not within +/- 20% of running speed frequency.
-The customer is also responsible for lateral and torsional critical speed analysis of the complete installation.
+- The base or structure where the motor will be installed must be sufficiently rigid, flat, free of external vibration and capable to withstand the mechanical loads to which it will be submitted; - If the dimensioning of the base is not carefully executed, this may cause vibration in the base, on the motor and the driven machine; - The base structural design must be done based on the dimensional drawing, on the information about foundation mechanical loads, and on the motor anchoring method. - The customer is responsible for the design and construction of the foundation according to the requirements described in Natural frequency of the base.